COVID-19 information for facility users users including user appointments, training, and onsite access.

 Training

 Access to the Laboratory for BioMolecular Structure includes opportunities for training and coaching by experts.
-You will find a detailed list and description of training opportunities on the training website once training programs are available.
+You can find a detailed list and description of training opportunities on the training website.

 LBMS operations are funded by the U.S. Department of Energy’s Biological and Environmental Research program (KP1607011).